 This is a personal experience.
 I do not know if I was fortunate or my choice of adding forskolin to antibiotics resulted in my cure.
-I have been clear of infection for seven years now.
+I have been clear of infection for over twelve years now.
 I would be interested in hearing from those who have followed my pathway.
 I have been stimulated to produce this page after reading an October 31, 2008, Medscape Medical News report titled: 'Best Practices to Treat Urinary Tract Infections Reviewed'.
 This article did not mention forskolin.
 I do feel it was an important part of my cure and if this information could help others it will have been well worth telling my story.

 For those with a persistent, recurrent, urinary tract/prostate infection.

 If you have suffered the agony of a urinary tract infection you have my full empathy.
 I experienced the pain of acute prostatitis, hospitalization, inadequate resolution, and almost a month of despair and fear of future consequences.
 I consider myself fortunate that I am retired from a career in medical research and so was equipped to leave no possibility overlooked to resolve my problem.
 In the majority of cases a relatively short duration of antibiotic treatment will resolve urinary tract infections.
 However for a small minority of patients recurrent and intractable infection can become a nightmare.
 This article is for such people

 In September of 2006 I was devastated to arise one morning and find I was urinating blood.
 No pain but of course I immediately made an appointment with a urologist and within a short period of time had a cystoscopy (painful), was informed I had a bladder cancer, had the cancer removed, was told it was low grade, had a prostate biopsy (no sign of cancer), and was discharged from hospital pleased that I had found an excellent urologist and the surgical intervention promised me a good prognosis.
 And indeed it has been to date with three follow-up cystoscopies showing no sign of recurrence.